Amniocentesis

 • Check for infections or other health conditions in your baby.
 For example, if your baby’s at risk of Rh disease, your provider may use amnio to check your baby for anemia.
 Rh disease is a dangerous kind of anemia that’s preventable if it’s treated during pregnancy.
 Anemia is when a person doesn’t have enough healthy red blood cells to carry oxygen to the rest of the body.

 • Treat polyhydramnios.
 Polyhydramnios is when you have too much amniotic fluid.
 Amniotic fluid is the fluid that surrounds your baby in the womb.
-Polyhydramnios may increase your risk of having pregnancy complications, like premature birth (birth before 37 weeks of pregnancy).
+Polyhydramnios may increase your risk of having pregnancy complications, like preterm birth (birth before 37 weeks of pregnancy).
 Your provider can use amnio to drain extra fluid from the womb.

 Are you at risk of having a baby with a birth defect or a genetic or chromosomal condition?